 She did as ordered.
 "Who would you tell?" she asks.

 Sgt.
-Brett Parson, the GLLU chief, acknowledges the "violent history" between transgendered people and law enforcement.
+Brett Parson, the GLLU chief, acknowledges the "violent history" between transgender people and law enforcement.
 But he doesn't agree that police are more biased against sexual and gender minorities than the average population.

 Nor does Gary Shapiro, a hate crime expert with New York's Nassau County Police Department.
 "More and more, every day, there's pressure on officers to be knowledgeable and sensitive — to racial differences, language differences, sexual differences," Shapiro says.

 Still, he acknowledges that the transgender community's perception of cops as enemies is "understandable.
 Especially in that area, we've still got a long way to go."

 Parson knows it's a long haul.
 His unit has won the trust of Washington's transgender activists, but it's a tougher challenge on 5th and K.

 "I talked to a transgender girl last night and she says, 'By the way, where were you last week when I got beat up?'
 I said, 'I don't know — but why didn't you call me?'
 She said, 'Why would I call you guys?
 You're not going to do anything.'

 "I haven't gotten through to her yet that we will do something.
 Then a lot of times when someone gets killed, we'll find out they've been assaulted a lot."

 It's always possible that the killers were among those who'd been committing assaults.
 But as long as the assaults go unreported — as long as transgender women feel like they can't trust the cops — there's no way of knowing whether lives like Emonie Spaulding's or Bella Evangelista's might have been spared.